magpylib/magpylib/docs/_pages/page_01_introduction.md

 - `animation` which enables path animation when using the Plotly backend, see {ref}`examples-animation`.
 - `kwargs` which are handed directly to the respective graphic backends.

-More information on graphic output can be found in the example gallery {ref}`example-gallery-show`.
+A detailed review on graphic output possibilities can be found in the example gallery {ref}`example-gallery-graphic-output`.

 (intro-collections)=